 Solar power street lights operate on the same principle as the larger solar panel fixtures.
 The only difference is that the batteries inside solar street lights can hold the collected energy for a few days if the weather is extremely bad and collection is hindered.
 So solar power street lights can work quite well with the limited amount of light they collect in winter.

-Greenshine offers a wide variety of solar lights for a wide variety of applications.
+Greenshine New Energy offers a wide variety of solar lights for a wide variety of applications.
 The company’s experienced engineers can help you realize your vision at the most competitive prices and superior quality.
 Contact today to learn more.